 The first thing you should do is speak to an experienced family and divorce lawyer.
 They can assist you in the steps to take to complete your property settlement as quickly and smoothly as possible.

-If none of the above works and all attempts to contact and negotiate fail due to your ex, the Court can intervene through interim orders.
+If none of the above works and all attempts to negotiate fail due to your ex, the Court can intervene through interim orders.

 Sole occupancy order

-The Court can grant an injunction for the use or occupancy of the matrimonial home, and an injunction preventing the other party from entering or remaining at the residence.
+The Court can grant an injunction for the use or occupancy of the matrimonial home.
+This injunction prevents the other party from entering or remaining at the residence.
 The Court will only grant this order under specific circumstances, including:

 Urgent injunction